 As we reported in the June 7 EarthDesk post on transboundary waters:

 On an unexpectedly optimistic note, both UN-Water and the National Intelligence Council (NIC) find hope in the mutual dependence inherent in transboundary waters.
 “Water can serve as a potential entry point for peace and support sustainable cooperation among nations,” according to the NIC:

 The Mekong Committee, established by Cambodia, Laos, Thailand, and Vietnam in 1957 exchanged data and information on the river basin throughout the Vietnam War.
 Israel and Jordan held secret “picnic table” talks to manage the Jordan River starting in 1953, even though they were officially at war from 1948 until 1994.
-The Indus River Commission survived two major wars between India and Pakistan.In an email interview with EarthDesk before he left for the August 20 High-Level International Conference on Water Cooperationin Dushanbe, Tajikistan, Mr. Jarraud shared with us his thoughts on the urgent case for water cooperation:
+The Indus River Commission survived two major wars between India and Pakistan.In an email interview with EarthDesk before he left for the August 20 High-Level International Conference on Water Cooperationin Dushanbe, Tajikistan, Mr. Jarraud shared his thoughts on the urgent need for water cooperation:

 “Water is both a matter of international development and security.
 The term ‘security’ is now being used as a societal concept – not necessarily in terms of sovereignty and military intervention.